 Select the camera to move by shift+clicking on its center.
-(If the camera is ttoo overlapped with others, you can select the cameras in the camera list panel on the left).
+(If the camera is too much overlapped with other then remember that you can also select the cameras in the camera list panel on the left).

 Move the camera center into alignment: In B&W anaglyph, the image should become black and white, without any color fringing.
-Only for the center, you will be able to align in both axis (yaw and pitch).
+Only for the center area you will be able to align in both axis (yaw and pitch).

 Follow the horizon line to one side (left or right) and drag the mouse up/down until it aligns vertically.
-Best, look for horizontal objects, or clearly defined objects where you can easily notice if they are at the same height.
-Try to align on objects nearest to the horizon line, as for objects uppper or lower it can be misaligned because of the “interaxial distance” phenomena.
-Usually some horizontal parallax will remain as colored fringing, as the sides are not necessarily at the same distance as the center.
+Best strategy is to look for horizontal objects, or clearly defined objects where you can easily notice if they are at the same height.
+Try to align on objects that are closer to the horizon line, as the upper or lower objects can be misaligned due of the “interaxial distance” phenomena.
+Usually, some horizontal parallax will still remain as colored fringing, as the sides are not necessarily at the same distance as the center.

 Do the same for the other side (left or right)

-You may recheck and realign the center and both sides again: while the tool tries to move the zones as separately as possible, it is not perfect.
+You may re-check and realign the center and both sides again: while this tool tries to move the zones as separately as possible, it is not perfect.